linuso71/Stealth-Startup-Assignment/README.md

 ### **1. Access PostgreSQL**
 Use a database client such as `psql`, `pgAdmin`, or any other preferred tool to connect to your PostgreSQL database.

+### **2. Connect with Your db in db.js file**
+In your database configuration, you'll use the Pool object from the pg library.
+Replace 'write-your-database-string' with your actual PostgreSQL connection string.

 ---

 ### **2. Import CSV Files**